This post may contain affiliate links.

 Here we’ve got good old Paul, clenching his fists and sitting atop a white porcelain bowl, with his ox nearby, sticking out its tongue.
 OK.
 That’s strange enough.
-But then… uh, what’s with that bag over his head?
+But then, what’s with that bag over his head?
 James cracked jokes about this, nonstop, for about a half an hour after we saw it.
 Unfortunately, not one of them is fit to print.
-This whole scene defies explanation, so I’ll just leave you perplexed and giggling.
+This whole scene defies explanation, so I’ll just leave you perplexed and cracking your own juvenile jokes.

 Giant Sitting Lumberjack (Paul’s brother, perhaps?): West Branch, Michigan

-Wow, and I thought Michelangelo’s David had big hands!
+And I thought Michelangelo’s David had big hands!
 Michigan loves its lumberjacks.
 We actually saw several others as we traversed the state.
 But this one was unique in that it actually had clothes.
-Not clothes painted on plaster, but actual clothes made of canvas or something.
-Who makes this stuff??
-I can picture the city council meeting where they commissioned the thing.
+Not clothes painted on plaster, but actual clothes made of canvas or something similar.
+Which led to a whole conversation between us… who makes this stuff??
+I can picture the city council meeting where they commissioned it.
 “OK.
 We’ll put the 23 foot lumberjack statue at the edge of town.
 Now, who’s gonna make the pants for this thing?”
 Wouldn’t it have been easier to mold the clothes into the statue?
 Easier perhaps, but not nearly as funny…

 Pet Casket Factory Tour: Gladstone, Michigan